 - How much do you need to borrow?
 The amount you can borrow may be limited if you have a ‘thin’ credit file or a poor credit history

 - What can you afford to pay each month?
 Don’t overstretch yourself.
 Remember if you miss a payment it can affect your credit score and your ability to get credit in the future

 - What is the cost of borrowing?
 Compare interest rates and APR to find the cheapest loan

 - How long is the agreement for?
 Make sure you can afford to repay the loan for the full duration of the agreement

 - Are you likely to be accepted?
 Use eligibility checkers to see if you’ll be accepted before you apply, without affecting your credit score.
-You can use a few different price comparison websites and check with us here
+You can use a few different price comparison websites and check out our loan calculator

 - Have you made any other credit applications recently?
 Try and space out credit applications to minimise the impact on your credit score

 If you are struggling with debt and you’re finding it hard to get accepted for a personal loan, there are things you can do to help:

 - Speak to your university or college - they should have a designated Student Welfare department that can advise you.
 They can help you apply for hardship funds and check if you’re eligible for a grant